DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 > If spoken to through the use of a *speak with animals* spell, the chicken introduces herself proudly as Eggsmerelda, the pet of the "legendary monster hunter" Ezmerelda d'Avenir, who Eggsmerelda vows will seek vengeance upon the players for breaking into her wagon.
 >
 > If treated with kindness and provided with a proper apology, Eggsmerelda can share that she doesn't know where Ezmerelda is currently, and that Ezmerelda is currently "looking for something" in the woods, though she hopes that Ezmerelda will return soon.
 (Eggsmerelda, whose cage contains close and plentiful access to a bag of seeds and a bowl of water, is at no risk of going hungry or thirsty while Ezmerelda is away.)

-**Inspecting the Wagon.** A player that inspects Ezmerelda’s wagon also learns that it was not the only one that has parked here recently.
-A second set of wagon tracks lies nearby, leading from the eastern woods to a spot nearby Ezmerelda’s wagon, then south along the path away from the lake.
-A player who follows the tracks south finds that they reach the Old Svalich Road then turn east, toward Vallaki.
-A player who makes a successful DC 14 Wisdom (Survival) check can ascertain that the second set of tracks was made the same day the players first arrived in Vallaki.

-A player who makes a successful DC 10 Wisdom (Survival) check can follow the second set of tracks into the woods, where they end in a dark, sheltered hollow.
-Much of the forest floor around the hollow is stained with bright yellow and white paint.
-A successful DC 14 Intelligence (Investigation) check reveals that the paint was left fairly recently—approximately one day before the players first arrived in Vallaki.

-If the player has previously seen Rictavio’s wagon in Arasek Stockyard, they recognize the paint as the same shade as yellow as the sign on the wagon.
 ## E6b.
 The Tower
 ### 1. The Tower Door
 <span class="citation"><em>This scene takes place in Chapter 11: Area V2.</em></span>